caimez323/Paper_Idle/README.md

 # Paper_Idle
 ### You only need python and some basics modules
-This project is a terminal-idle game.
+This project is a terminal-idle game made in python.
 It is meant to be played with **as few requirements as possible**.

 ## How to run :